 2) Criticizing another’s appearance in front of them, (i.e.: “With those thighs, you’re never going to find a date.”)

 3) Criticizing another’s appearance without their knowledge. (i.e.: “Did you see what she’s wearing today?
 Not flattering.”
 “At least you don’t look like her!”).

-No matter how this manifests, it often leads to comparison and shame, and perpetuates the idea that people should be judged mainly for their physical features.
+No matter how this manifests, body shaming often leads to comparison and shame, and perpetuates the idea that people should be judged mainly for their physical features.

 This leads to the question: if it has such harsh consequences, why is body-shaming so common?
-An example we often discuss at the Braintree Adolescent Intensive Outpatient Program (IOP) is dealing with conflicts with peers.
+An example we often discuss is dealing with conflicts with peers.
 Why, when we are upset, annoyed, or intimidated by someone, do we default to criticizing their appearance?
 “Whatever, she’s ugly,” can be a go-to defense in these situations, particularly during adolescence and the young-adult years.
 In some ways, it feels easier to shoot for something that will hurt, like targeting physical appearance, rather than expressing what is really going on emotionally.
 Saying, “I’m really hurt by how my friend treated me,” or “I’m terrified of losing this friendship” opens us up and makes us more vulnerable, and therefore feels easier to bury underneath the body-shaming comments that rush to mind.

 Practice identifying why you are upset about a situation.
 For example, it’s unlikely that you’re mad at a friend because she’s breaking out, and more likely that you’re upset about a miscommunication or feeling of rejection.
 Practice thinking it, and eventually, verbalizing it.